CENG502-Projects/CENG502-Spring2023/ErtenliOzdemir/README.md

 In this part, the evaluation results for our implementation are given.
 To illustrate the differences between various switching approaches, we produced Figure 3, Figure 4, Figure 5, Figure 6, and Figure 7 which are also given in the paper which are respectively named as Fig. 3, Fig. 4, Fig. 5, Fig. 6, and Fig. 7.

+In the paper, the authors do experiments on various games and take the mean-median scores belonging to each game type.
+Since we did our experiments on only the Frostbite game, Fig. 3 does not contain mean and median values.
+Similar to the paper, the worst performance belongs to the case where we use a pure explore mode for the entire experiment denoted by XU-experiment-level-X. Interestingly, randomly switching between explore/exploit modes at the start of each episode provides the highest score here (color red), beating most commonly used epsilon-greedy strategy illustrated with the color green.
+Finally, we see our informed switching variant fails to match the scores in the paper.
+We believe this may have been because there were some missing information regarding informed switching and we are using a fixed probability for switching rather than a bandit algorithm.

 <figure>
   <p align="center">
     <img